 This quad cane can accommodate anyone from 5’5” to 6’6” in height and will support a person up to 300 pounds.
-If you need a lightweight cane, this one is for you at less than two pounds and made of heavy-gauge anodized aluminum.
+If you need a lightweight cane, this one is for you at less than two pounds and made of heavy-gauge anodized aluminium.
 The Vive quad cane can be used for right or left-handed people and it has a rubber hand grip of 4.5 inches long and 1.5 inches around.
 It comes in a fashionable color of purple and other colors are available.
 This cane weights 1.5 pounds and comes with a lifetime money back guarantee.

-This type of cane is the best choice if you need more stability for balance and especially works better for those who need additional support or are on the heavier side as it will support 300 pounds.
+This type of cane is the best choice within this best canes guide if you need more stability for balance and especially works better for those who need additional support or are on the heavier side as it will support 300 pounds.
 It is very sturdy and made of high-quality materials that will last for many years.
 I love the way this cane will simply stay standing on its four little feet when you let go of it, rather than needing to make sure you have the wrist strap on so that the cane won’t fall when you need to let go of it momentarily.

 Men Dog Head Cane, Black Maple Shaft, Alpacca Handle

-What a magnificent gift this would make for anyone who is into looking classic or has this type of collection of walking sticks or canes.
+What a magnificent gift this best canes guide recommendation would make for anyone who is into looking classic or has this type of collection of walking sticks or canes.
 This elegant cane is specially designed for men to express their style with the crook shape of a dog’s head or as a collector’s item.
 Many of these are bought as gifts for men who are fond of the nostalgia that goes along with using such a classic high-quality cane.
 Of course, any woman could also use this fashionable and stylish cane that has a handle that looks like silver, if so desired.
-Actually, Alpacca is said in some ads to be a sterling silver alloy combined with zinc for strength and with nickel added to help prevent tarnishing; however, according to Wikipedia. org, it is really made from 60 percent copper, 20 percent zinc, and 20 percent nickel or even other metals such as tin.
+Actually, Alpacca is said in some ads to be a sterling silver alloy combined with zinc for strength and with nickel added to help prevent tarnishing; however, according to Wikipedia, it is really made from 60 percent copper, 20 percent zinc, and 20 percent nickel or even other metals such as tin.
 Alpacca has a silvery look to it but contains no elemental silver unless it is silver plated; however, this cane head does not say it is silver plated.
-Alpacca has been known as nickel silver, new silver, paktong, or German silver and used to replicate silver in such things as jewelry and in the technical industry.
+Alpacca has been known as nickel silver, new silver, paktong, or German silver and used to replicate silver in such things as jewellery and in the technical industry.
 The Alpacca also makes it have a smooth and comfortable grip as well as making it last a long time.

 The crook shaped replica of a dog’s head with his mouth open is handcrafted in Germany and imported to Harvy Canes, a leading cane manufacturer in the United States where the canes are assembled by hand.
 The cane’s shaft is made of a hard maple with a black glossy finish and is 36 inches long.
 This cane is more designed for style and should not be used to bear weight.
 The crook style is a very traditional style.
 It was in fashion back in the 19th and 20th centuries and one of the oldest styles still found today.
 The “Tourist” handle is also called a Hook handle and is mostly used on this type of cane.
 It apparently was made this way in order to be hung over the arm when not in use.
 It can be used either facing forward or backward and in either left or right hand.